 ArcGIS Pro can only run on a Windows operating system and requires Internet Explorer browser.

-If you are a Claremont-affiliated (student/faculty/staff) researcher and want to use ArcGIS Pro (and do not already have an account through the library’s site license) you will need to request an Esri account (through this form).
+If you are a Claremont-affiliated (student/faculty/staff) researcher and want to use ArcGIS Pro (and do not already have an account through the library’s site license) you will need to set up an ArcGIS Online account by following these instructions.

 You will then need to follow the instructions here to download and install the .exe file and set up your ArcGIS Pro installation.